ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak14000/datasheet.md

 The **RAK14000 WisBlock E-Ink Display Module** is designed to be part of a production-ready IoT solution in a modular way and must be combined with a WisBlock Core and a WisBlock Base module.

 The **RAK14000** module provides an interface to connect an E-Ink Display, which is known to be an extremely power-efficient display.
-The **E-Ink Display** is an Active Matrix Electrophoretic Display (AM EPD) module with 2.13&nbsp;inches active area (212 × 104 pixels for White Black Version and 250 x 122 pixels for the White-Black-Red Version).
+The **E-Ink Display** is an Active Matrix Electrophoretic Display (AM EPD) module with 2.13 inches active area (212 × 104 pixels for White Black Version and 250 x 122 pixels for the White-Black-Red Version).
 It also allows you to connect a Three-Button Module, which can be used on a different application.
 All of this can be controlled through a WisBlock Core.

 :::tip NOTE
 There are two versions of RAK14000 module for sale in the RAKwireless Store, the [white-black display panel](https://store.rakwireless.com/products/wisblock-epd-module-rak14000?variant=39534109655238) and [white-black-red display panel](https://store.rakwireless.com/products/wisblock-epd-module-rak14000?variant=39534109688006) version.